decentralized-identity/keri/docs/Q-and-A.md

  Lastly, the important man, who founded KERI is *Samuel M. Smith Ph.D.*, operationing from his firm [prosapien.com](https://www.prosapien.com).
  _(@henkvancann)_

-## In what programming languages is KERI available?
+## *Q: In what programming languages is KERI available?
 In Python.
 It will be available in the coming year in Rust, Javascript and Go (2020).
 _(@henkvancann)_

-## How KERI fits in [the 10 principles of SSI](https://medium.com/metadium/self-sovereign-identity-principle-6-portability-4a7105dd0381) by Christopher Allen?
+## *Q: How does KERI fit in [the 10 principles of SSI](https://medium.com/metadium/self-sovereign-identity-principle-6-portability-4a7105dd0381) by Christopher Allen?
 KERI is not primarily about self-sovereign identity.
 KERI is primarily about autonomic identifiers, AIDs.
 That is: identifiers that are self managing.
 KERI provides proof of control authority over the identifier.
 What one does with the identifier is not constrained by KERI.
 But because the primary root of trust of an AID is a KEL which can be hosted by any infrastructure, any identity system (SSI or otherwise) built on top of KERI may also be portable.\
 So in my opnion portability of the associated identifiers is essential to any truly self-sovereign identity system.\
 (_SamMSmith_)